-IDC predicts that Windows Phone 7 will surpass BlackBerry and iOS by 2015Alex Wagner - Senior News Editor
+IDC predicts that Windows Phone 7 will surpass BlackBerry and iOS by 2015Alex Wagner - Editorial Director of News and Content

 The wireless industry can be tough to predict, especially when it comes to how the various platforms will grow and shrink in popularity over a given amount of time.
 That's exactly what the IDC has attempted to do this morning, though, issuing their prediction for how the mobile landscape will look in 2015.
 Unsurprisingly, they've chosen Android as the leader of the pack worldwide with a market share that's nearly 50 percent.
 The platform in the next spot may be the biggest point of debate in the report, as the IDC believes that Windows Phone 7 will control 20.9 percent of the market by the time that 2015 rolls around thanks to Nokia's hardware.
 Next up is iOS with 15.3 percent, BlackBerry with 13.7 percent, and "Others" with 4.6 percent.
 In dead last we have Symbian, which the IDC previously claimed would be the king until 2014, with only 0.2 percent.
 As for the smartphone market as a whole, the IDC believes that we'll see it grow a whopping 49.2 percent in 2011 as more people ditch their feature phones for more powerful smartphones.